Positive Thinking With Cancer – Ingrid’s Story and Some Tips You Can Try

-It is now many years since Ingrid’s breast cancer diagnosis and she is still thinking positively.
+Many years have passed since Ingrid’s breast cancer diagnosis and she still thinks positively.

 “Looking back to this life-changing experience I have to say that having breast cancer has been ‘wonderfully enriching’ and has taught me to live life to the full after so many years of living as a pessimist.